 - PC: The program counter; this is actually the code address where the next CPU op-code is read. - JUMPLABEL: Label for a jump destination, which becomes an actual code address after code assembly.
 In assembler code, this is usually a placeholder for a position within the code, it may also be a fixed number (not recommended).
-To define a jump destination by a jump label in assembler code, write the label followed by a colon. - LSB: Least significant bit, the rightmost bit of a binary number - MSB: Most significant bit, the leftmost bit of a binary number.
+To define a jump destination by a jump label in assembler code, write the label followed by a colon.
+Labels must be followed by an instruction.
+Add one nop if the label would be followed directly by ORG. - LSB: Least significant bit, the rightmost bit of a binary number - MSB: Most significant bit, the leftmost bit of a binary number.
 In the common two's complement representation, the MSB is used to indicate the sign of a number; MSB = 1 defines a negative number. - ">>" or "<<": right shift and left shift, e.g. "1<<p2": a 1 shifted left by p2 bit positions